History of Lebanon: Beirut port explosion and state of emergency

 On 14 October 2021, clashes erupted in Beirut between the Christian militia Lebanese Forces and Hezbollah fighters supported by the Amal Movement.

-2022 elections

 In May 2022, Lebanon held its first election since a painful economic crisis dragged it to the brink of becoming a failed state.
 Lebanon's crisis has been so severe that more than 80 percent of the population is now considered poor by the United Nations.
 In the election Iran-backed Shia Muslim Hezbollah movement and its allies lost their parliamentary majority.
 Hezbollah did not lose any of its seats, but its allies lost seats.
-Hezbollah’s ally, President Michel Aoun's Free Patriotic Movement, was no longer the biggest Christian party after the election.
+Hezbollah's ally, President Michel Aoun's Free Patriotic Movement, was no longer the biggest Christian party after the election.
 A rival Christian party, led by Samir Geagea, with close ties to Saudi Arabia, the Lebanese Forces (LF), made gains.
 Sunni Future Movement, led by former prime minister Saad Hariri, did not participate the election, leaving a political vacuum to other Sunni politicians to fill.